 Everything you need to know about ISO 27005: summary, requirements, pros and cons

 ISO 27005 is an essential international standard in the field of information technology risk management.
-It helps organisations to rationalise sensitive data protection and anticipate the consequences of cyberattacks and cybercrimes.
+It helps organizations to rationalize sensitive data protection and anticipate the consequences of cyberattacks and cybercrimes.
 As a renowned international certification, ISO 27005 was well-used in 2021, a year during which companies had to deal with increasingly complex cyber risks.
 How does this ISO standard work?
 Who is it for?
 How can you train for it?
 And what are its possible limitations?

 Christophe Forêt